Soviet made car

 Soviet made car.
 So I closely watched on the street.
 Yes, I saw a lot of

-One of the most popular car must be LADA of the company named AvtoVAZ.
+One of the most popular car in Ukraine must be LADA of the company named

-The classical type three box sedan is still sold and always it's a big
+Avto VAZ.
+The classical type three box sedan is still sold and always it's

-name for the casual usage.
-I often see the Lada Taxi here in Ukraine.
+a popular name for the casual usage.
+I often see the Lada Taxi in Ukraine.

+I believe the LADA perfectly matches to the scenery of this country.
 I

-believe this car perfectly matches to the scenery of this country.
-I remember

 Let's talking about another Soviet made car.
 Whenever I was attracted by

-the style and ask the name of the car in Ukraine, the answer was always
+its style and ask the name of the car for the people, their answer was

-"Moskvich".
-For this car, the manufacturer had already bankrupt
+always "Moskvich".
+For the car, the manufacturer had already

-in 2002.
+bankrupt in 2002.
 So all models are discontinued.
-My impression getting from conversation
+My impression from talking

-with owner is Moskvich has much more core fans than Lada.
-I felt some enthusiasm
+to owner is Moskvich has much more core fans than Lada.
+I felt some sort

 However this is also true, old Soviet cars are gradually fading out from

 city scene of Ukraine.
 It's regrettable.
-But days are passing.
+But time's passing.

-The car which was left to rot on the roadside was old "POBEDA"
+The car abandoned on the roadside was old "POBEDA" of the 1950s.

-of the 1950's.
-The autumn leaves were laying on the old car which was an
+The autumn leaves were laying on the old car which is an eyewitness of

-eyewitness of the history.
-How many autumn did you got after you lost the
+the history.
+How many autumn have you passed after you lost your lord?

 Today's piece